jacksmithxyz/personal-website/content/blog/c-pointers.md

 So therefore `int *p = &i` basically stores the memory address of `i` into the variable `p`.

 The `*` can also be used to dereference variables - in other words, get the value stored at a certain memory address.
+This memory address is a virtual memory address - not a physical location in RAM.
+The virtual address is then mapped to an actual physical location at the OS level (from what I understand).

 So let's see this in an example.